mygazthehealer/chocos-crafting-tweaks/README.md

 For the complete list of changes, read the [CCT Wiki](https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/RECIPE.md).
 If you dislike a certain recipe but still want to use the datapack, you may delete the .json file corresponding to that recipe.

+(I'm considering removing the Features/Planned Features section entirely, but have let it be for now)

 ## Features
 - Consistent Stair, Trapdoor, Fence, Fence Gate, Pressure Plate, Sign, Carpet, Banner yield
 - Increased Button, Ladder, Lever, Tripwire Hook, Redstone Torch, Candle, Lead, Blaze Powder yield